jonathankim345/graphql-game-graph/README.md

 # GraphQL - Game Graph

-Simple overview of use/purpose.

 ## Description

-An in-depth paragraph about your project and overview of use.
+Simple database and code to showcase the functions of GraphQL

 ## Getting Started